TomekLeszczynski/Shadow-Boxing-App/README.md

 Responsiveness tested on web browsers as follows:

-- Google Chrome ver: (124.0.6367.210)
+- **Google Chrome** ver: (124.0.6367.210)
-- Firefox ver: (126.0)
+- **Mozilla Firefox** ver: (126.0)
-- Microsoft Edge ver: (125.0.2535.51 )
+- **Microsoft Edge** ver: (125.0.2535.51 )
-- Brave ver: (125.0.6422.76)
+- **Brave** ver: (125.0.6422.76)

 Home View on various devices below.
 ![Responsiveness presented on different device screens](./readme_graphics/responsive_design.png)

 ### Accessibility:

-The project takes into account the guidelines for accessibility improvements (WCAG) and allows users with various disabilities to use the application.
+The project takes into account the guidelines for accessibility improvements (**WCAG**) and allows users with various disabilities to use the application.
 To improve the user experience, I created 'basic' mode for the shadow boxing training.
 It provides not only voice commands but also displays the current punch name and descriptive icon.
 Thanks to this, almost all users may experience benefit of the shadow boxing training.
 Basic Training Screen:
 ![Basic Training Screen](./readme_graphics/Basic%20Training%20Screen.jpg)